anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 extension MUST require that the implementor include the extension identifier for that other extension in the "rdapConformance" array.

+[@!RFC7480] mandates the implementation of HTTPS but does not mandate its use.
+Some profile extensions, especially those used by classes of server operators, specify the required use of HTTPS and disallow the use of unencrypted HTTP.
+Similarly, some profile extensions specify the availability of service over IPv6.

 As described above, these characteristics are not exclusive to profile extensions and may be found in extensions defining new queries, JSON, and other RDAP extension points (see (#summary_of_updates)).